 c) the results of the extensive work of the United Nations Broadband Commission for Digital Development, the reports of which recognize, inter alia, that affordable and accessible broadband infrastructure, with appropriate policy and strategy, is a fundamental enabling platform that fosters innovation and drives the development of national and global economies and the information society;

-d) Resolution 71 (Rev. Dubai, 2018) of this conference and the strategic plan of the Union for 2020-2023, which consider bridging the digital divide and providing broadband access for all as one of the strategic goals for the Union;
+d) Resolution 71 (Rev. Bucharest, 2022) of this conference, on the strategic plan of the Union for 2024-2027;

-e) Opinion 2 (Geneva, 2013) of the fifth World Telecommunication/Information and Communication Technology (ICT) Policy Forum, on fostering an enabling environment for the greater growth and development of broadband connectivity;
+e) Opinion 1 (Geneva, 2021) of the sixth World Telecommunication/Information and Communication Technology (ICT) Policy Forum, on enabling environment for the development and deployment of new and emerging telecommunications/ICT services and technologies to advance sustainable development;

-f) the overall theme of the World Telecommunication Development Conference (WTDC) (Buenos Aires, 2017), namely "ICT for Sustainable Development Goals";

-g) Resolution 77 (Rev. Buenos Aires, 2017) of WTDC, on broadband technology and applications for greater growth and development of telecommunication/information and communication services and broadband connectivity, as well as Question 1/1 of Study Group 1 of the Telecommunication Development Sector, on strategies and policies for the deployment of broadband in developing countries1;
+f) Resolution 77 (Rev. Buenos Aires, 2017) of WTDC, on broadband technology and applications for greater growth and development of telecommunication/information and communication services and broadband connectivity;

-h) Resolution 9 (Rev. Buenos Aires, 2017) of WTDC, on participation of countries, particularly developing countries, in spectrum management, Resolution 10 (Rev. Hyderabad, 2010) of WTDC, on financial support for national spectrum-management programmes, and Resolution 43 (Rev. Buenos Aires, 2017) of WTDC, on assistance for implementing international mobile telecommunications (IMT) and future networks, and Resolution ITU-R 69 (Geneva, 2015) of the Radiocommunication Assembly, on development and deployment of international public telecommunications via satellite in developing countries;
+g) Resolution 9 (Rev. Buenos Aires, 2017) of WTDC, on participation of countries, particularly developing countries, in spectrum management, Resolution 10 (Rev. Hyderabad, 2010) of WTDC, on financial support for national spectrum-management programmes, and Resolution 43 (Rev. Buenos Aires, 2017) of WTDC, on assistance for implementing international mobile telecommunications (IMT) and future networks, and Resolution ITU-R 69-1 (Sharm el-Sheikh, 2019) of the Radiocommunication Assembly, on development and deployment of international public telecommunications via satellite in developing countries,

-i) the 2030 Agenda for Sustainable Development, and in particular target 9.c: "Significantly increase access to information and communications technology and strive to provide universal and affordable access to the Internet in least developed countries by 2020";

-j) Objective 2 of the Buenos Aires Action Plan: "Modern and secure telecommunication/ICT infrastructure: Foster the development of infrastructure and services", and respective activities on the collection and dissemination of information and analyses on the current status of broadband backbone and submarine cables, in order to assist members in network planning, avoiding duplication of efforts and resources and disseminating information,

 noting